Awannaphasch2016/AnakBlog/_posts/2021-04-08-Workflow\Python\python libraries for time series.md

     * options
         * machine larning
             * sktime
+                * more star and more active than tslearn.
             * tslearn
+                * only time series machine learning library that provide time series clustering.
+            * Darts
+                * newest one, seem to be the most promising.
+                * its goal is to make the library to unify time-series machin learning.
         * deep learning
             * sktime-dl
                 * [2021-04-08 21:35:16] it is not currently maintained